Patent Ductus Arteriosus in Children

 - An echocardiogram uses sound waves to show pictures of your child's heart on a monitor.
 This test can show how well your child's heart is pumping.
 It may also show problems such as fluid around the heart or problems with the heart valves.

 How is a PDA treated?

 Your child's PDA may not need treatment if it is small and is not causing symptoms.
-Your child's caregiver may wait to see if the PDA will close on its own.
-Your child's caregiver may close the PDA even if there are no symptoms to decrease the risk of infection.
+Your child's healthcare provider may wait to see if the PDA will close on its own.
+The provider may close the PDA even if your child has no symptoms.
+This helps decrease the risk for infection.
 Your child may need any of the following:

-- Medicine may be given to close the PDA if your baby is premature.
-Your infant or older child may be given heart medicine or diuretics if he has heart failure.
+- Medicine, such as heart medicine or diuretics, may be given if your infant or older child has heart failure.

-- Cardiac catheterization may be used to close your child's PDA.
-During this procedure, one or more tiny coils are put into the PDA to close it.
+- Transcatheter duct occlusion may be used to close your child's PDA if it is small.
+One or more tiny coils are put into the PDA to close it.
 This treatment is usually used for older infants and children.

 - Your child has problems eating and gaining weight.